uncertainty-toolbox/uncertainty-toolbox/docs/installation.rst

 .. code-block:: console

-  $ pip install -r requirements/requirements.txt
+  $ pip install -e .

 Or, to install all dependencies for development, run: